cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 The cyclical practice of identifying, classifying, remediating, and mitigating vulnerabilities.
 At Cobalt, we focus on manual pentests (enhanced with automated tools).
-Also see [Vulnerability Assessment and Management](https://niccs.cisa.gov/about-niccs/cybersecurity-glossary#V), as defined by the US Cybersecurity and Infrastructure Agency (CISA)
+Also see [Vulnerability Assessment and Management](https://niccs.cisa.gov/about-niccs/cybersecurity-glossary#V), as defined by the US Cybersecurity and Infrastructure Agency (CISA).

 ## Vulnerability Report (Manual)